-MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus IP Development Limited or its subsidiaries or affiliated companies in the United States, United Kingdom and other countries.
+MICRO FOCUS, the Micro Focus logo and Silk Test are trademarks or registered trademarks of Micro Focus or one of its affiliates.

 All other marks are the property of their respective owners.

 Contents

 Testing a Web Application with Dynamic Object Recogni tion4 Starting Silk Test Classic Creating a New Project Configuring the GMO Web Application Create a Test Case for the GMO Web Application Running the Sample Test Case for the GMO Web Application 6